thchristensen/easy-htui/README.md

 # Easy HTUI

-A customizable entertainment hub for managing your apps, games, and services.
+A customizable browser based entertainment hub for managing your apps, games, and services.
 Perfect for TV setups, kiosks, or any environment where you want a controller-friendly interface to launch your entertainment.

 ## Features